-Phase VI Annual Performance Review
+Phase VI - Annual Performance Review

-Within the various administrative areas of the College, all participating staff members will report their performance in accomplishing their annual plans which contribute to the implementation of the SLRP.
-Accomplishment of annual plan objectives is part of the performance evaluation of all administrators.
+Administrators and staff members report their progress toward achieving the objectives stated in their annual plans.
+Accomplishment of annual plan objectives is part of the performance evaluation of all administrators, which occurs in August.

-Phase VII Institutional Outcomes Report
+Phase VII- Institutional Outcomes Report

-The Institutional Outcomes Report contains the achievements of the College toward implementing the institutional goals and tasks for the year.
-The report is presented to the Board of Trustees for review and published on the College's Web site for community review.
+The Institutional Outcomes Report details the progress of the College as it accomplishes institutional goals and tasks for the year.
+The Institutional Outcomes Report is presented to the Board of Trustees for review and approval each year in August.
+It is then posted on the intranet for employee review and made available to the community through the Harper Web site.

-Phase VIII Evaluation of SLRP Process
+Phase VIII - Evaluation of SLRP Process